szstonelee/elephant_eye_c_plusplus/skip_list_performance_with_memory.md

 3. Using sorted input, which makes the skip list tree in contiguous memory layout, will improve by 4 times comparing to optimization 2.

 # Range scan
-Now I will compare the performance for range scan of skip list.
+Now I will compare the performance for range scan of skip list because the range scan feature is the reason we choose skip list over hash map.

+For simplicity,
+1. I borrow a lot of code from the post
+2. I use skip set.
+It is the same thing when you change the type of set to map for skip list.
-For simplicity, I borrow a lot of code from the post, and do not use the fixed allocator but only the local array.
-You can check the whole code in code/skipset.cc.
+3. I do not use the fixed allocator but only the local array.
+You can check the whole code in [code/skipset.cc](https://github.com/szstonelee/elephant_eye_c_plusplus/blob/master/code/skipset.cc).

 I will construct two skip set trees, one with random input, the other with sorted input.
 The numbers of tree node are same, i.e., eight million for each.